Summary / Preamble

 Imaginary friend: Ok.

-Me: I presume you agree that there are more and less safe ways to use a superintelligent AGI-system.
-To take an exaggerated example: There is a big difference between “letting it onto the internet” and “having it boxed in, only giving it multiplication questions, and only letting it answer yes or no”.
+Me: I presume you agree that there are more and less safe ways to use a superintelligent AGI-system?
+To give an exaggerated example: There is a big difference between “letting it onto the internet” and “having it boxed in, only giving it multiplication questions, and only letting it answer yes or no”.

 Imaginary friend: Obviously.
-But even if you only give it multiplication-questions, some less scrupulous team will sooner or later develop a superintelligence and use it in less careful ways..
+But even if you only give it multiplication-questions, some other team will sooner or later develop AGI and be less scrupulous..

 Me: Sure.
 But still, we agree that there are more and less safe to try to use an AGI?
 There is a “scale” of sorts?